 - Related Entries

-Tommaso Campanella was born in Stilo, a town in Calabria, one of the southern regions of Italy, in 1568.
+Tommaso Campanella was born in Stilo, a town in Calabria, one of the southern regions of Italy, on September 5, 1568.
 At the age of 14 he entered the Dominican Order.
 In 1588, while in Cosenza, another Calabrian town, he read the treatise De rerum natura iuxta propriis principiis (On the Nature of Things According to Their Own Principles, 1586) by Bernardino Telesio; and in the following months Campanella wrote his own Philosophia sensibus demonstrata (Philosophy as Demonstrated by the Senses) in defense of this new philosophy of nature.
 In 1590 he was in Naples, where he made the acquaintance of Giambattista della Porta.
 He left for Rome in 1592 and then went to Florence and Padua, where he met Galileo.
-Denounced to the Inquisition, Campanella was arrested at the beginning of 1594 and in October was transferred to the Inquisition's prison in Rome.
+Denounced to the Inquisition, Campanella was arrested at the beginning of 1594 and in October was transferred to the Inquisition’s prison in Rome.
 Condemned on suspicion of heresy and forced to abjure, at the end of 1597 he was ordered to return to Calabria.
 In the summer of 1598 he was again in Stilo, where he soon became the inspiration behind a vast conspiracy against the Spanish, who at that time governed the Kingdom of Naples.
 In August 1599 two of the conspirators revealed the plot to the Spanish viceroy, who sent armed forces into Calabria to repress it.
 Campanella was imprisoned and in November was moved to Naples, where he was tried for heresy and rebellion.
 He managed to avoid the death penalty by feigning madness and was instead condemned to a lengthy detention in various Neapolitan fortresses.
 During the years of his incarceration, he dedicated himself to intense literary activity, composing his most famous works, aimed at producing a new foundation for the entire encyclopedia of knowledge.
-In 1612 he was visited by Tobias Adami, a German man of letters from Saxony who took it upon himself to publish some of Campanella's most important writings in Frankfurt from 1617 to 1623.
-After almost 27 years in prison, Campanella was released from the Castel Nuovo in 1626 and arrived in Rome.
+In 1612 he was visited by Tobias Adami, a German man of letters from Saxony who took it upon himself to publish some of Campanella’s most important writings in Frankfurt from 1617 to 1623.
+After almost 27 years in prison, Campanella was released from the Castel Nuovo in 1626 and arrived in Rome, where he remained in detention until early 1629.
 In October 1634 he was compelled to go into exile in France, following renewed Spanish suspicions regarding him.
 In Paris he was received with favor by King Louis XIII and by Cardinal Richelieu and was able to frequent learned circles.
-He wrote new political works and arranged for the printing of the first volumes of his Opera omnia.
-He died on May 21, 1639.
+He wrote new political works and arranged for the printing of the first volumes of his Opera omnia, a project that remained incomplete at his death on May 21, 1639.

 Campanella’s first printed work, Philosophia sensibus demonstrata, was written when the twenty-one year old Dominican friar was living in a monastery in the Calabrian village of Altomonte.
 It was published in Naples in 1591.
 The work is divided into eight disputationes (‘disputations’), in which he defends Telesio’s new philosophy of nature against the attack of the Aristotelian Giacomo Antonio Marta.
 In the preface Campanella traces the course of his intellectual development and presents the “new” aspects of his own thought.
 It is no accident that these pages begin with the word “truth,” depicted allegorically on the title-page as a sphere floating on water, as winds blowing from all sides threaten to submerge it and a young friar swims out to reach it.
 Truth can be hidden and persecuted, Campanella maintains, but it cannot be held prisoner by injustice; in the end it emerges from the darkness and is once again resplendent.
 These introductory pages offer us a lively account of the doubts of the young friar who, recalling the years he spent in Dominican monasteries in Calabria, cannot conceal his disillusionment.
 The works of ancient and modern philosophers have convinced him that human knowledge had become ever more obscure and confused because it had distanced itself progressively from the direct experience of nature and had turned instead to reading and commenting on books written by human beings.
 This attitude was particularly evident in the followers of Aristotle who directed their energies toward the words of their master, without attempting to compare them to the natural world.
 In this way philosophical research had degenerated into sophistical disputes and a series of pointless battles over words.
 Reflecting on all this, the young Campanella formed a conviction that he would never abandon: an adequate knowledge of things is one that comes from the things themselves, which we must investigate on the basis of sense experience.